 How to File a Harassment Claim

-A complaint that doesn't legally count as workplace harassment will lead to unnecessary stress, legal costs and damaged relationships, so do your research before you file.
+A complaint that doesn't legally count as workplace harassment could lead to unnecessary stress, legal costs and damaged relationships, so do your research before you file.

 Definition of Workplace Harassment

-The EEOC defines harassment as unwelcome behavior that is based on race, color, religion, sex (including pregnancy), nationality, age (40 or older), disability or genetic information.
-Harassment becomes unlawful when:
+The EEOC defines harassment as “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
+This behavior becomes illegal at the point where:

-Harassing conduct may include offensive jokes, slurs, name-calling, physical assaults or threats, intimidation, ridicule, insults, offensive pictures and more.
-The harasser can be your boss, a supervisor in another department, a co-worker or even a non-employee.
-(For example, if you have a client who harasses you, and your boss refuses to change your assignment or otherwise protect you from continued abuse, that might constitute a hostile work environment.)
+Harassing conduct may include offensive jokes or pictures, name-calling, slurs, threats, intimidation, and more.
+The harasser can be your boss, but can also be a co-worker or an employee in another department.
+It can even be a non-employee.
+For example, if you have a client who harasses you, and your boss refuses to change your assignment or otherwise protect you from continued abuse, that might constitute a hostile work environment.